manuelbieh/react-book/basics/css-and-styling.md

 `;
 ```

-The cursor icon would change into a `not-allowed` symbol in this case if the button had a `disabled` property.
+The cursor icon would change into a `not-allowed` symbol if the button had a `disabled` property.
 Moreover, **styled components** offers support for theming, server-side rendering, css animations and much more.
 For those of you who would like an in-depth explanation and overview, I suggest you check out the [thorough documentation](https://www.styled-components.com/docs/basics).

 The main advantages of **CSS-in-JS** and **styled components** in particular are well summarized in the documentation: